The PRO-LINK Campaign for an Isle of Wight Fixed Link.

 4. Has a study been arranged for an IOW Fixed Link?

 YES.
-Expert industry consultants ‘ARUP’ have offered to perform a ‘viability’ study… READ MORE
+Global Industry consultants ‘ARUP’ have offered to perform a ‘viability’ study… READ MORE

 5. What is obstructing progress?